dalehenrich/RowanSample9V4/README.md

 			}
 		}
 	},
-	#comment : 'Starting with spec_0014, remove the old (now empty) package from the project as triggering a package move\n\tas opposed to a class move seems to trigger the bug, which implies that move package is not quite right. \n\n\tIt seems that assigning a new symbol dictionary to the OLD package ... the package that the class is moved FROM\n\tmay trigger a bogus package move.\n\n\tThe test RwRowanProjectIssuesTestV2 >> testIssue495_move_class_and_extension_method_to_new_symbol_dict\n\tshowed that #493 wasn\'t fixed by the V2 implementation.'
+	#comment : 'Starting with spec_0015, move an extension method from one package to another with no modifications'
 }

 RwTestProjectLibraryIndexCard {
-	#name : 'index_0015',
+	#name : 'index_0016',
-	#title : 'Starting with spec_0014, remove the old (now empty) package from the project as triggering a package move\n\tas opposed to a class move seems to trigger the bug, which implies that move package is not quite right. \n\n\tIt seems that assigning a new symbol dictionary to the OLD package ... the package that the class is moved FROM\n\tmay trigger a bogus package move.\n\n\tThe test RwRowanProjectIssuesTestV2 >> testIssue495_move_class_and_extension_method_to_new_symbol_dict\n\tshowed that #493 wasn\'t fixed by the V2 implementation.',
+	#title : 'Starting with spec_0015, move an extension method from one package to another with no modifications',
-	#specName : 'spec_0015',
+	#specName : 'spec_0016',
-	#index : 15,
+	#index : 16,
-	#derivedFrom : 'spec_0014',
+	#derivedFrom : 'spec_0015',
-	#comment : 'RowanSample9-Core and RowanSample9-Extensions1 in same symbol dictionary, but extension method moves\n\t\tto RowanSample9-Extensions1.
-RowanSample9-Tests package in default symbol dictionary.
-Move the old (empty) package\n\t\tto a different symbol dictionary.',
+	#comment : 'Move extension method from  RowanSample9-Extensions1 to RowanSample9-Extensions.',
 	#rowanIssues : [
-		495
+		557
 	],
 	#gemstoneIssues : [ ],
 	#rowanSHA : '6f8404a8c'